myzhang1029/codes/README.md

 # codes
-Some single file C codes I wrote which might be helpful For description please open the file, it's on the top
+Some ungrouped code I wrote which might be helpful.
+For description, please open the file, it's on the top.